rackerlabs/support-how-to/content/retired-articles/RETIRING-CONTENT.md

 5. Remove both the `product:` and `product_url:` metadata fields from the retired article.

+6. If there any images associated with the article, locate the image or folder of images in the assets/img/<product>/<article>
+    directory and delete the directory of images for the article.

-6. Commit the change and create a pull request.
+7. Commit the changes and create a pull request.

 After the pull request is created, post a link in the #how-to slack channel for review and merge.